ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 The `Chain` type is used to represent the non-finalized portion of a complete chain of blocks rooted at the genesis block.
 The parent block of the root of a `Chain` is the tip of the finalized portion of the chain.
+As an exception, the finalized portion of the chain is initially empty, until the genesis block has been finalized.

 The `Chain` type supports serveral operations to manipulate chains, `push`, `pop_root`, and `fork`. `push` is the most fundamental operation and handles